PrimePP/hosting-pro/readme.md

 ***
 ### Project details
 This project is a landing page of a company HostingPro.
-It is a purely responsive design , created for Desktop , mobile , and tablet usage.
-Only UI is developed for this project for this project, functionality is not .
+It is a purely responsive design , created for Desktop , and tablet usage.
+Only UI is developed for this project for this project, functionality is not.
+Screen sizes
+- Tablet(768 px)
+- Laptop(Full-width)

 ***
 ### Other Important Details
-- >Time taken for completion : 16 hours
+- >Time taken for completion : 18 hours
 - Technologies Used
   - HTML
   - CSS